 In 2020, I was awarded a UKRI “COP26” Fellowship to explore climate change education, training and skills develpment for young people ahead of the 26th Conference of the Parties to the UN Framework Convention on Climate Change.

 - Climate policy, particularly the United Nations Framework Convention on Climate Change (UNFCCC)

 - Normative aspects of participation including, justice, legitimacy and representation.

 - Climate change education, communication and outreach

-I am affiliated with the University of Leeds' Pristley Centre and Centre for Climate Change, Economics and Policy (CCCEP) and am a member of the Social and Political Dimensions of Sustainability Research Group, University of Leeds.
+I am also affiliated with the Centre for Climate Change, Economics and Policy (CCCEP), Priestley Centre and am a member of the Social and Political Dimensions of Sustainability Research Group, University of Leeds.

 - MSc, Sustainability: Environment and Development, University of Leeds (Distinction)